homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 char LICENSE[] SEC("license") = "Dual BSD/GPL";
 ```

-Next, we need to compile and attach the program, to do this we can use the same commands we used for the 'Hello World' program (the '''clang''' and '''bpftool load''' commands).
+Next, we need to compile and attach the program, to do this we can use the same commands we used for the 'Hello World' program (the ```clang``` and ```bpftool load``` commands).
 Just Make sure to remove the previously attached eBPF program:

 ```bash
 sudo rm /sys/fs/bpf/prog
 ```

-Alternatively you can use the makefile provided in the github repository that will automatically do this compilation, by running the command '''make'''
+Alternatively you can use the makefile provided in the github repository that will automatically do this compilation, by running the command ```sudo make```

 We can check whether the program has been successfully loaded and attached by using the command: